docker/docs/datacenter/ucp/2.2/guides/admin/backups-and-disaster-recovery.md

 * Users, teams, and permissions.
-* All UCP configuration options available under `Admin Settings`, like the Docker EE subscription license, scheduling options, content trust and authentication backends.
+* All UCP configuration options available under `Admin Settings`, like the Docker EE subscription license, scheduling options, content trust, and authentication backends.

 There are two ways to restore a UCP swarm: